Salem School, Osu: History

 The layout of the Salem School was a quadrangle surrounded by student dormitories, classrooms, the headmaster's quarters and teachers’ bungalows.
 This architectural style ensured close supervision of pupils by the school authorities.
 The school maintained a disciplinary code which was strictly enforced.
 The code pertained to all spheres of school life including infractions such as lateness to class, disrespect, untidiness and absenteeism.

 In the Gold Coast era, the four-year school curriculum included instruction in the Ga language and English.
 The development of the Ga curriculum was led by Johannes Zimmerman and Gold Coast historian, Carl Christian Reindorf who were influential in the translation of the Bible into the Ga language.
 Reindorf wrote The History of the Gold Coast and Asante which was published in 1895.
 Johannes Gottlieb Christaller worked on the translation of the Bible into the Twi language while Westermann translated the Bible into the Ewe language.
 Other subjects taught included English and Vernacular (Ga), Arithmetic, Geography, History, Religious Knowledge, Nature study, Hygiene, Handwriting and Music.
 Training in the arts and crafts was integral to the school curriculum: pottery, carpentry, basket and mat weaving.
 Daily church attendance and Sunday service at the Basel Mission Church (now Ebenezer Presbyterian Church, Osu) were required of all enrolled pupils.

 In 1884, there were organisational reforms introduced by the new inspector of education for the Basel Mission schools, the Reverend Auer which streamlined the concept of the four-year middle boarding school.
 The educational model of the Salem School at Osu was the most rigorous in the Gold Coast colony until the introduction of the Accelerated Education Plan in 1951 by Kwame Nkrumah for the rapid expansion of access to education on the Gold Coast and later modern Ghana.
 In the colonial era, the school's alumni went on to become leaders in law, politics, public service, business, medicine, finance, engineering, artisanal craft and several other fields.

-Learning environment
+Curriculum

 Currently, the school offers a 3-year (9-term) basic curriculum according to the Ghana Education Service syllabus and preparing pupils for the Basic Education Certificate Examination (BECE) conducted by the West African Examination Council.
 The subjects taught include languages including English, French, Ghanaian languages such as Ga and Twi, mathematics, natural science, social studies, religious and moral education, basic design and technology (home economics, graphics & pre-technical skills), information and communications technology (ICT) and physical education.